iamnotbobby/dig-tool/README.md

 > [!CAUTION]
 > Only download Dig Tool from the **official** repository and website (https://github.com/iamnotbobby/dig-tool/releases).
 Never download from untrusted links.

+## ⭐ Features

+Dig Tool was originally developed with the primary focus of achieving significant accuracy during the minigame.
+Since then, it has expanded to include several other features, such as:

+* In-depth customization panel with detection settings and adjustable accuracy parameters.
+* Full-fledged AFK mode (auto-walk) with a built-in walk pattern recorder, path visualizations, a reverse-engineered mathematical formula to determine the walk speed decrease given in-game after digging X items, and more.
+* A lightweight OCR engine with no performance cost, integrated into Dig Tool to detect various in-game displays.
+* Sleek Discord notification system with _live_ webhook updates.
+* Several toggleable in-game HUD overlays that reflect real-time metrics.
+* Support for external automation of Dig Tool by outputting information about Dig Tool's internal status (e.g., AHK).

+and much more!

 ## 📦 Installation

 ### Option 1: Quick Start (Recommended)